Average Price of Car Detailing in Australia 2026

 - Random isolated deep scratches — from car park incidents, key marks, or brush contact

-A skilled detailer uses a rotary or dual-action polisher (such as the Rupes LHR21 or Meguiar's MT300) with progressively finer compound and polishing pad combinations to remove a controlled layer of clear coat, eliminating the defects and restoring optical clarity.
+A skilled detailer uses a rotary or dual-action polisher (such as the Rupes LHR21 or Meguiar's MT300) with progressively finer compound and pad combinations to remove a controlled layer of clear coat, eliminating the defects and restoring optical clarity.
+Where a panel is too far gone for correction — deep gouges through to primer — you're into smash repair territory and a very different price bracket.

 Single-stage vs multi-stage correction